Peter Deunov: Early life

-Dunoff attended secondary school in Varna and the American Methodist School of Theology and Science in Svishtov, from which he graduated in 1886.
-He worked as a primary school teacher for a year before leaving for the United States, where he studied theology at Drew Theological Seminary in Madison, New Jersey, from 1888 to May 1892.
-After graduating from Drew, in the fall of 1892 he enrolled in the Boston University School of Theology and obtained his degree in June 1893 with a thesis on "The Migration of the Germanic Tribes and Their Christianisation" (published in 2007).
-He was a regular student at the School of Medicine of Boston University for a year, before returning to Bulgaria in 1895.
+Dunov attended secondary school in Varna and the American Methodist School of Theology and Science in Svishtov, from which he graduated in 1887.
+He worked as a primary school teacher for a year before leaving for the United States (1888), where he studied theology at Drew Theological Seminary in Madison, New Jersey.
+After graduating from Drew, he enrolled in the Boston University School of Theology and obtained his degree in June 1893 with a thesis on "The Migration of the Germanic Tribes and Their Christianisation" (published in 2007).
+In July he entered the School of Medicine of Boston University.
+In 1895 he returned to Bulgaria.

 Return to Bulgaria

-Upon his return to Bulgaria Dunoff was offered the position of a Methodist pastor in the city of Yambol.
+Upon his return to Bulgaria, Dunov was offered the position of a Methodist pastor in the city of Yambol.
 This offer was withdrawn after he stipulated he would only serve without remuneration.
 In 1896 he published Science and Education, in which he analyzed the development of mankind into a new culture, which he thought was bound to take place during the forthcoming century.
-After the turn of the century, Dunoff began to travel throughout Bulgaria for several years, giving talks and undertaking phrenological research.
-He met with a wide circle of people.
-Among them were his first three disciples, who had belonged to different branches of Christianity – Todor Stoimenov (Eastern Orthodox), Dr. Mirkovich (Catholic) and Penyu Kirov (Protestant).
-After a long correspondence, all of them met in Varna during 19–23 July 1900.
-It is considered the first annual convention of what later became a spiritual community that lasted until the end of Dunoff's life.
-Dunoff eventually settled in Sofia, the capital of Bulgaria, and began giving lectures.
+He is engaged in educational and social activities.

-In 1914 he gave his first public lecture, Behold, the Man!
-(Ecce Homo in Latin), published later in the series Power and Life.
-Dunoff began to give regular Sunday lectures which were based on the elaboration and explanation of a Biblical passage.
+In 1897, Petar Dunov had a mystical experience – the descent of the Divine Spirit on him, which was a key moment in his life.
+This takes place on March 7 (old style) in Varna.
+It is believed that then "he accepts the 'duty' of a spiritual Master who has incarnated in this body of his".
+This spiritual obligation, combined with a civic position, Dunov followed steadfastly until the end of his life, working among the Bulgarian people "for their acceptance of Divine Love, Wisdom and Truth, as the highest ideal for man".
+Later that year, Petar Dunov founded in Varna Society for Raising the Religious Spirit of the Bulgarian People.
+In 1898, he recorded and delivered the speech A call to my people – Bulgarian sons of the Slavic family, which was an appeal to social and spiritual self-affirmation.
+Next year he wrote The Ten Testimonies of God and God's Promise.
+In 1900, he published a mystical text under the title Hio-eli-meli-Mesail.
+Voice of God, alias "Emmanuel"; the original manuscript was begun on his sacred date of March 7, 1897.
+His first three disciples belonged to different branches of Christianity – Todor Stoimenov (Eastern Orthodox), Dr. Mirkovich (Catholic) and Penyu Kirov (Protestant).
+Their affection slowly grew into a devotion, in which Dunov envisioned those disciples as potential founders of the new teaching.
+In 1900, he extended invitations to all three to participate in a meeting in Varna, regarded as the first annual convention of what later evolved into a spiritual community enduring until the end of Dunov's life.
+Thus he gradually became the center of a spiritual society.